popkristina/Hate_Speech_Classification/README.md

 ## Hate Speech Classification
 A supervised-learning text classification project.

+Classify a tweet to one of the following classes: 1.
+Hate speech 2.
+Offensive 3.
+Neutral

 ### Datasets

 The main dataset labeled_data is created by mapping the following datasets: